aoloe/photoTweaker/README.md

 ## For version 1.0 we have to do:

-- everything implemented works correctly.
 - correctly handle the enabling / disabling of the effects.
-- reload the toolbar after saving the settings.
+- fix the resizing of the preferences (the list should grow and the button anchored to the bottom)
 - save on quit option (script mode; remove the file > save entry)
 - help / about menu entry
 - add screenshots and screencasts.
 - choose a license: gpl or bsd?
 - use the github repository as the webseite (clean up the README file)

 ## After 1.0